24Bouchers/Capping/README.md

 ## Logs
 The logs page displays whenever a change transpired to the devices page.
 The Logs table displays when an update happened, the MAC addresses/Users, and what happened.

-Eventually, we want to log who makes the changes by making users login to the site with credentials.
+Eventually, we want to log who makes the changes by making users log in to the site with credentials.

 ## Users
 This part of the site is still in progress and is a stretch goal.
 When implemented, this Will show basic information about the currently signed-in user.
 The Logs page will have an additional column to show who makes what update.

-## Frontend Framework
+## Front-end Framework

-The site uses the Bootstrap framework for its frontend design.
+The site uses the Bootstrap framework for its front-end design.
 Bootstrap is a popular open-source toolkit for developing with HTML, CSS, and JS.
 It provides ready-made components and responsive design features that make web development more accessible and efficient.

 ## Using Bootstrap